There's a reason Lake Superior has been referred to as an "inland sea" and there is no better access point to the "Big Lake" than at Rossport

 Rossport Offers Year-round Accommodations, and Gourmet Dinning, by the shore of Lake Superior.

-Seasonally, one can find patio dining, unique gift shops, an excellent pottery and also local artisans work available for sale in the Village.
+Seasonally, one can find patio dining or takeout food, unique gift shops, an excellent pottery shop and also local artisans' work available for sale in the Village.
 Kayak and canoe rentals with lessons and guided excursions are also available.
+There are numerous options available for accommodations.
 For those who prefer to camp, Rainbow Falls Provincial Park offers two locations with full amenities, hiking and beach trails, and swimming.

 Rossport, a great destination because...